What Is a Hadoop Cluster?

-- Master nodes are the ones responsible for storing data in HDFS and overseeing the key operations such as running parallel computations on that data using MapReduce.
-Master Node has 3 nodes – NameNode, Secondary NameNode and JobTracker
+- Master nodes are responsible for storing data in HDFS and overseeing key operations, such as running parallel computations on the data using MapReduce.

-- Worker nodes/ Slave nodes comprise most of the virtual machines and perform the job of storing the data and running computations.
-Each work node runs the DataNode and TaskTracker services which are used to receive the instructions from the master nodes
+- The worker nodes comprise most of the virtual machines in a Hadoop cluster, and perform the job of storing the data and running computations.
+Each worker node runs the DataNode and TaskTracker services, which are used to receive the instructions from the master nodes.

 - Client nodes are in charge of loading the data into the cluster.
-Client nodes first submit MapReduce jobs describing how data needs to be processed and then they fetch the results once the processing is finished.
+Client nodes first submit MapReduce jobs describing how data needs to be processed, and then fetch the results once the processing is finished.

 Advantages of a Hadoop Cluster

 - Hadoop clusters can boost the processing speed of many big data analytics jobs, given their ability to break down large computational tasks into smaller tasks that can be run in a parallel, distributed fashion.